James Kendrick Williams: Auxiliary Bishop of Covington

-On April 15, 1984, Pope John Paul II named Williams as titular bishop of Catula and auxiliary bishop of the Diocese of Covington.
+On April 15, 1984, Pope John Paul II named Williams as titular bishop of Catula and auxiliary bishop of Covington.
 He was consecrated bishop on June 19, 1984, at Cathedral Basilica of the Assumption in Covington by Bishop William A. Hughes.

 Bishop of Lexington

-On January 14, 1988, John Paul II named Williams as the first bishop of the Diocese of Lexington.
-He was installed on March 2, 1988.In 2002, Williams and the Archdiocese of Louisville faced three lawsuits from men who claimed that Williams abused them as minors when he was a priest serving in the archdiocese.
+On January 14, 1988, John Paul II named Williams as the first bishop of Lexington.
+He was installed on March 2, 1988.

+In 2002, Williams and the Archdiocese of Louisville faced three lawsuits from men who claimed that Williams abused them as minors when he was a priest serving in the archdiocese.
 Williams denied all the allegations.